 Requires specifying server-ssl-certfile

-and server-ssl-keyfile
+and server-ssl-keyfile.

 Deprecated.
 Specifies TLS version.
 Default version is TLSv1.2.
 Can be used to downgrade TLS version to TLSv1 or TLSv1_1, which is strongly discouraged for security considerations.